-In 2017, 568 Londoners took their own lives; around 11 people every week.
+In 2018, 661 Londoners took their own lives; more than 12 people every week.
 Although London’s suicide rate is the lowest in England, it varies significantly across the capital.
 People in particular groups are at higher risk of suicide, including: young people who may have been in care; people who have been the victims of sexual or physical violence; people coming out of the armed forces; LGBT+ communities; and those who have come into contact with the criminal justice system.
 Social and economic factors also have an impact.

 We believe partnership working is paramount to creating meaningful change.
 Within suicide prevention, Thrive LDN particularly considers partnership working key in areas such as the data collection of suicides across London to inform methods of prevention.